 In recent years, Japan has debated the state of Seijin no Hi celebrations.
 It often turns into wild class reunions or graduation-style parties, largely instigated by a new found sense of “freedom” and alcohol consumption.
 Hooliganism and arrests — widely broadcast by the mainstream media — are not uncommon.
 Several cities, including Saga, have officially proposed to rethink the holiday in order to address misbehavior associated with the celebrations.

-As of January 2017, there were an estimated 1.23 million new adults according to the Internal Affairs and Communications Ministry, an increase of about 20,000 from 2016.
-Of those, 630,000 were men and 600,000 were women.
+As of January 2019, there are an estimated 1.25 million new adults according to the Internal Affairs and Communications Ministry, an increase of about 20,000 from 2018.
+Of those, 5,120,000 are men and 5,430,000 are women.
 Due to Japan’s declining birth rate, the number of people aged 20 is expected to fall to 1.06 million in 2025, according to estimates by the National Institute of Population and Social Security Research.